 Even without oaking, some winemakers store and age red wines for years before selling, which they don’t usually do with white wines.

 Buying tip: Start with Food & Wine Magazine’s list of the best red wines under $15, including several under $10.
 From there, you can get more adventurous as your taste dictates.

 Tips for Saving on Wine

 - Join a Wine Club.
-If you imbibe on a regular basis, subscribing to a wine club might make sense for you.
-Most wine clubs ship a certain number of bottles (often 12, though some ship as few as one bottle at a time) each month, and you pay a flat fee for the wine.
+If you drink wine regularly, subscribing to a wine club might make sense for you.
+You sign up to receive a certain number of bottles each month and pay a flat monthly fee.
 Typically, you provide information about your wine preferences, and the wine club curates a selection based on your parameters.
 Some wine clubs also charge for shipping — which might be in the fine print and run $10 or more per month.
-While it’s not uncommon to pay $30 or more per bottle, there are affordable alternatives, such as Club W Wine.
-It ships as few as three bottles per month for a total of $39 ($13 per bottle).
+While these sometimes prove expensive on a per-bottle basis, research the best wine club subscriptions if you love trying new wines.

 Buying for a Party